RSginer/WebFundamentals/src/content/en/tools/lighthouse/index.md

 Click the **Generate report** button to run Lighthouse's tests against the currently-open page.

-When the audits are finished, Lighthouse opens up a new tab and displays a report on the page's results.
+When the audits are finished, Lighthouse opens a new tab and displays a report on the page's results.

 ![Lighthouse report](images/report.png)